 and to the Denver Landmark Commission by e-mailing email@example.com

-and indicate your support for immediate action to address the immediate threat created by the property's exposed condition and to express your desire to see this property properly protected and preserved.
+and indicate your support for immediate action to address the threat created by the property's exposed condition and to express your desire to see this property properly protected and preserved.